Constrained MPC with feed-forward SSTO

 subject to,

-\begin{align*} {\underbrace{ \begin{bmatrix} I-A & -B\\ C & 0 \end{bmatrix}}_{A_{eq}=T} } {\underbrace{ \begin{bmatrix} x_{ss}\\ u_{ss} \end{bmatrix}}_{x_{eq}} } &= {\underbrace{ \begin{bmatrix} B_d\\ r-D_d \end{bmatrix} d }_{b_{eq}} } \\ {\underbrace{ \begin{bmatrix} P_x & 0\\ 0 & P_u \end{bmatrix}}_{A_{neq}} } {\underbrace{ \begin{bmatrix} x_{ss}\\ u_{ss} \end{bmatrix}}_{x_{neq}} } &\leq {\underbrace{ \begin{bmatrix} q_x\\ q_u \end{bmatrix}}_{b_{neq}} } \end{align*}
+\begin{align*} {\underbrace{ \begin{bmatrix} I-A & -B\\ C & 0 \end{bmatrix}}_{A_{eq}=T} } {\underbrace{ \begin{bmatrix} x_{ss}\\ u_{ss} \end{bmatrix}}_{x_{eq}} } &= {\underbrace{ \begin{bmatrix} B_d\\ r-D_d \end{bmatrix} d }_{b_{eq}} } \\ {\underbrace{ \begin{bmatrix} P_x & 0\\ 0 & P_u \end{bmatrix}}_{A_{neq}} } {\underbrace{ \begin{bmatrix} x_{ss}\\ u_{ss} \end{bmatrix}}_{x_{neq}} } &\leq {\underbrace{ \begin{bmatrix} q_x\\ q_u \end{bmatrix}}_{b_{neq}} } \end{align*}where $\rho$ is a penalty constant.

-Solving the LQ-MPC optimization problem
+Solving the LQ-MPC optimization problem¶

 The solution of the LQ-MPC problem in compact form can written as, \begin{align}\tag{8} \min_{v(k)} \frac{1}{2}\textbf{v}^\intercal(k)~H~\textbf{v}(k) + \xi^\intercal(k)~L^\intercal~\textbf{v}(k)+\xi^\intercal(k)~M~\xi(k) \end{align} subject to, \begin{align*} P_c \textbf{v}(k) \leq q_c+S_c~\xi(k) \end{align*} where $H,L,M$ are the cost matrices given $Q$ and $R$. $P_c,~q_c,~S_c$ are the stacked inequality constraints for $P_x,~P_u,~P_{x_N},~q_u,~q_x,~\tilde{q}_{x_N}$ given the predictions matrices $\textbf{x}=Fx(k)+G\textbf{u}(k)$.
 Note that the prediction matrices are constructed using the states and input without the tracking model.